JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 ## Step 4: Synthetic count matrix simulation
-The current version of scReadSim implement scDesign2 (reference) to generate synthetic count matrix based on the constructed count matrix from the input BAM file.
+The current version of scReadSim implement [scDesign2](https://github.com/JSB-UCLA/scDesign2) to generate synthetic count matrix based on the constructed count matrix from the input BAM file.
 Use function `GenerateSyntheticCount.scATAC_GenerateSyntheticCount` to generate synthetic count matrix with following paramters

 - `count_mat_filename`: Base name of the count matrix output by function bam2countmat().
 - `directory`: Path to the count matrix.